ILiedAboutCake/streamlink-plugin-kick/README.md

 # Streamlink Kick plugin, with Stomp support

 A Simple [Kick.com](https://kick.com) plugin for [Streamlink](https://github.com/streamlink/streamlink).
-This plugin uses a private proxy service, run by Destiny.GG.
+This plugin uses a private Cloudflare-Aware Kick "API" bypass proxy service, run by Destiny.GG.
 Public access will NOT be provided.
 This plugin is a fork of [nonvegan/streamlink-plugin-kick](https://github.com/nonvegan/streamlink-plugin-kick).

+You can (probably) make your own Stomp if [you](https://i.imgur.com/1TCfbdG.png) [have](https://github.com/VeNoMouS/cloudscraper) [the](https://github.com/tiangolo/fastapi) [skillz](https://github.com/cloudflare/cloudflared).

-Know your `Authorization` header for the DGG stomp microservice.
-If you have to ask, you (probably) should not be trying to use this.
+Know your `Authorization` header for the DGG Stomp microservice.
+If you have to ask who can give you an API key, you (probably) should not be trying to use this.

 ## Install

-- pip install requests (maybe?)
 - Copy the [kick.py](kick.py) file into one of the the [sideload directories](https://streamlink.github.io/cli/plugin-sideloading.html)

 ## Usage